Back To Top

 What is the marriage allowance?

-The marriage allowance is a mechanism to allow married couples and those in civil partnerships to transfer 10% of your personal allowance to the other, who can then claim the value of that allowance.
+The marriage allowance is a mechanism to allow married couples and those in civil partnerships to transfer 10% of their personal allowance to the other, who can then claim the value of that allowance.

 This means £1,260 of your personal allowance can be transferred to your spouse or civil partner if they earn more than you.
 However, there are eligibility rules to apply.